-Should malpractice be suspected, students will be informed of the allegation and be required to demonstrate in writing that all unacknowledged work is entirely their own within five school days.
-If the suspected malpractice constitutes an alleged breach of examination or assessment task rules, students will be expected to respond within five school days to the allegations in writing.
-Based on the Head Teacher's determination, the student concerned will be referred to an Independent Appeals Committee which is led by a Deputy Principal.
+The malpractice committee will then advise the student of the allegation and the student will be issued with a school malpractice advice.
+Upon receipt of this advice, the student is required to demonstrate in writing that all unacknowledged work is entirely their own within five school days.
+If the suspected malpractice constitutes an alleged breach of examination or assessment task rules, following initial discussion / interview, students will then be expected to respond within five school days to the allegations in writing.